kajal2304069/SuperStore-executive-dashboard/README.md

 - **Change the palette:** colors are defined as CSS variables (`--navy`, `--teal`, `--amber`, `--red`, `--gold`) near the top of the `<style>` block.
 - **Add a chart:** follow the existing pattern — add a `<canvas>` card to the HTML, then a `render...()` function in the script that reads from the filtered dataset and calls `upsertChart()`.

-## License

-MIT — feel free to use and adapt for your own reporting needs.